Hardy Geranium Group

 We are still the only association dedicated solely to this large family of garden-worthy plants, which have been voted the Hardy Plant Society’s favourite flowers.
 Our members provide advice and information about the plants to gardeners, nurserymen and journalists in the UK and abroad.
 Membership is open to all members of the HPS and we welcome those who are not specialists but would like to know more.

 The Group organises a geranium and erodium seed exchange.
 Seed should be sent in by Nov 1st.
 The seed list is available at the end of November and details are published in the Autumn newsletter.
 The list is sent out to all members.

 Hardy Geranium Day and AGM - Saturday 8th June 2019

-2019 will be our 45th anniversary and to celebrate we are holding our annual Geranium Study Day on Saturday 8th June at East Lambrook Manor.
+2019 is our 45th anniversary and to celebrate we held our annual Geranium Study Day on Saturday 8th June at East Lambrook Manor.
 Margery Fish lived there and was well known for her love of hardy geraniums and it seemed fitting to visit her garden on our special day.
 In the morning we will be meeting in The David Hall in South Petherton for our AGM and we are delighted that Andrew and Dodo Norton have kindly agreed to join us and Andrew will talk to us about their time at East Lambrook Manor.

 After this Mike Werkmeister will welcome us to the garden at East Lambrook and give a short, introductory talk on how the garden has evolved, before we meander round the garden and nursery at our leisure.
 Many of you may have already visited East Lambrook Manor but we do hope you will consider joining us on this celebratory day.
-Further details and booking form now available.
+Please note that this event is now fully booked.

 2018 Geranium Day Report - Great Kingshill, Buckinghamshire